A Crostata is an open-face fruit tart, typically filled with sweet fruits of some sort, usually stone fruit such as apricots, peaches or plums.

-Watching my mom with Sophie and hearing stories of how her grandmother taught her to cook and seeing her use her grandmother’s rolling pin, which still works beautifully, 120 years later, reminded me that what we eat, and whether or not we become “cooks” is inherited.
-If you did not have parents who loved to cook or eat, chances are you won’t either.
+I watch my mom with my girls and listen to stories of how her grandmother taught her to cook, and see them use grandmother’s rolling pin, which still works beautifully, 120 years later.
+It reminds that what we eat, and whether or not we become “cooks” is inherited.
+If you do not have parents who love to cook or eat, chances are you won’t either.

-As Ethan ran around the house, fascinated by the “doggie”, Annabelle, Lynne fed and amused Madeleine in the kitchen.
-While I cooked, we talked and my head raced forward to what it would be like when I have grandchildren.
-What would I give them?
+When we cook and bake, we talk, and sometimes my head races forward to what it would be like when I have grandchildren.
+What skills will I give them?
 What would they learn to love?
 Smoked oysters out of the tin, like my dad passed to me?
 And as I, did to my kids?
 Or will I become “Grandma Soup”, named by my yet unborn grandchildren, because I will teach him/her/them to make beautiful, and easy soups?

 My mom loves to bake, and now, so does Sophie.
 She goes to “Baking School” every time she is with my mom.
 Whether they roll out dough together, or whether my mom shares her secrets and techniques about how to bake, Sophie is learning.
 Children learn by watching, by doing and by experiencing, whether we consciously know it or not.
 So I wonder, what have I taught, what have my children learned, and what have I yet to teach?

-- 1 3/4 lbs apricots (or any other stone fruit) washed, and chopped coarsely.
+- 1 3/4 lbs ripe apricots (or any other stone fruit) washed, and chopped coarsely.

 - 1/4 teaspoon powdered ginger

-- 1/4 cup cornstarch.
-Again use your judgement.
-If the fruit is very ripe, it will give off more juice during baking.
-If the fruit is less ripe, it will give off less juice and therefore require less thickener.
-See, this is where the "feel" part of baking comes into play!
+- 1/4 cup cornstarch If the fruit is very ripe, as it will give off more juice during baking.
+If the fruit is less ripe, it will give off less juice and therefore require a bit less cornstarch.

 - Roll out dough.

-- Pile fruit in the center.
+- Place fruit in the center.
 Fold edges in, pleating to make a "pie bowl".